Skychology: The future of wellbeing is looking up

 "I'm trying to encourage my children to appreciate things in life that are free.
 That make you feel good.
 That not everything... has to have a value that's monetary.
 And this happens to be something that's there every day.
 That for a few moments you can go 'wow, that's pretty amazing'.
 I don't even know how that happens... but it's happening.”

 - Cielo, Skychology research participant

+Skychology is a new area of wellbeing research, defined as the study of the relationship between looking at the sky and wellbeing (Conway & Hefferon, 2019).
 In the first study of its kind, four participants shared their experiences of looking up at the sky during in-depth, semi-structured interviews.

 1. Looking at the sky is immediately calming.

 2. Appears to be a highly effective form of emotional self-regulation.